KeithSloan/OpenSCAD_Alt_Import/README.md

 * Importing SCAD files as FreeCAD Objects.
 * Edit SCADObjects with an external editor
+* Import of Minkowski with a Sphere as a Part::Offset

 The idea to allow hybrid development ( FreeCAD and OpenSCAD )